-Even with the food security discussions and concerns regarding land use change, nowadays there is a worldwide interest in the use of biomass as an environmental friendly renewable energy source.
+Today there is a worldwide interest in the use of biomass as an environmental friendly renewable energy source.
 Many concerns point out to the need to use of renewable feedstock, composing the energetic matrix and replacing as much as possible the fossil fuels; among them could be mentioned the depletion of fossil oil reserves, constant uncertainties as far as price is concerned, unsecured supplies, and environmental pollution.
-Greenhouse effect and its consequences on climate change is one of the drawbacks resulting from the extensive use of fossil fuels.
-These problems require the development of alternative fuels such as biofuels, since mobility is one the most important vector to increase of the green house gas emissions.
+Greenhouse effect and its consequences on climate change is one of the drawbacks resulting from the extensive use of this kind of fuels.
+These problems require the development of new alternative fuels such as biofuels.
 Biomass is a potential energy resource and there are several pathways (e.g. physical, thermal, chemical, and biological conversion) to generate energy from biomass.
 By the preceding methods, biomass could be converted to heat, electricity, solid fuels (coal), liquid fuels (bio-oil, methanol and ethanol) and gas fuels (hydrogen and syngas), respectively (Chang et al., 2011).

-In the near term, biomass is the most likely renewable organic substitute to petroleum and could be the feedstock for the production of many products in nowadays life, besides energy and biofuels generation.
+In the near term, biomass is the most likely renewable organic substitute to petroleum.
 Biomass is a renewable material containing appreciable quantities of hydrogen, oxygen and carbon.
 It is available from a wide range of sources such as animal wastes, municipal solid wastes, crop residues, short rotation woody crops, agricultural wastes, sawdust, aquatic plants, short rotation herbaceous species (i.e. switch grass), waste paper, corn, and many more.
 For hydrogen and syngas productions, the current biomass technologies include: pyrolysis, gasification, reforming (the most studied by researchers worldwide) and combustion.
 A brief description of these processes to hydrogen and syngas productions will be given here, based on the work of Ahmed and Gupta (2011).
-The biomass pyrolysis without catalyst is a very simple and, in principle, a cheap method for energy conversion.
+The pyrolysis of biomass without catalyst is a very simple and a cheap method for energy conversion.

-Please cite this article as: Peres A.P., Lunelli B.H., Maciel Filho R., 2013, Application of biomass to hydrogen and syngas production, AIDIC Conference Series, 11, 291-300 DOI: 10.3303/ACOS1311030

 Pyrolysis is also a previous step to other thermo conversion processes, such as combustion and gasification.
 Valuable gases, such as hydrogen and monoxide carbon, can also be generated by pyrolysis.
 These gases can be useful, among other applications, in chemical synthesis and high efficiency combustion systems such as fuel cells.
-Gasification is an old thermo-chemical conversion technology with a change of the chemical structure of the biomass at 500- 900 °C in the presence of a gasifying agent (for instance air, oxygen, steam, CO2, or mixtures of these components) that enables the promotion of steam reforming reactions and thus, consist on another method of producing a hydrogen rich gas from biomass.
-Gasification is, hence, a thermo-chemical process for destruction of feedstock (i.e. biomass, lignocellulosic residues, agricultures waste, refuse derived fuel and organic wastes) to produce energy carrier.
+Gasification is an old thermochemical conversion technology with a change of the chemical structure of the biomass at 500-900 °C in the presence of a gasifying agent (for instance air, oxygen, steam, CO2, or mixtures of these components) that enables the promotion of steam reforming reactions and thus, consist on another method of producing a hydrogen rich gas from biomass.
+Gasification is a thermo-chemical process for destruction of feedstock (i.e. biomass, lignocellulosic residues, agriculture waste, refuse derived fuel and organic wastes) to produce energy carrier.
 The production of hydrogen or syngas is another promising use of biomass.
 Products of high added value such as hydrogen or syngas can be produced from the thermochemical processes of biomass.
 Hydrogen has been considered the most suitable alternative for future energy, aiming to reduce the dependence on fossil fuels and carbon based emissions.
-Syngas, which may be produced by several ways, including pyrolysis and gasification, is an important-building block for the petrochemical industry.
-This may be carried out energy efficiently and environmentally by integration with existing agricultural and forest industries, energy industry or chemical industry in a concept of biorefinery.
-Because the hydrogen deficiency, an integrated process in which hydrogen can be supplied from waste (e.g., glycerol from biodiesel) is considered the only economically viable approach to operate a biorefinery.
-This paper aims to give an overview of methods of hydrogen and syngas productions from biomass and their potential of development.
+The largest consumption of hydrogen includes the synthesis of ammonia and methanol, upgrading the heavy hydrocarbons and (iron) ore reduction.
+As the growing concerns on reductions the greenhouse gas emissions in response to the Kyoto Protocol, finding alternative routes for the production of hydrogen is of interest of economist, environmentist and engineers.
+Hydrogen production is the first step associated with hydrogen economy.
+Hydrogen is currently produced from hydrocarbon reforming (i.e., the natural gas and petroleum) and electrolysis processes.
+Because the hydrogen deficiency, an integrated process in which hydrogen can be supplied from waste and residual (e.g., glycerol from biodiesel) is considered the only economically viable approach to operate a biorefinery.